 Niels Bohr Institute — University of Copenhagen

 In nano-sized optical devices, light-matter interactions can be made so strong that quantum mechanical effects are decisive.
-The main focus of the Quantum Photonics Group is on techniques to control the quantum dynamics of quantum dots interacting with photons.
+The main focus of the Quantum Photonics Group at the UCPH’s Niels Bohr Institute is on techniques to control the quantum dynamics of quantum dots interacting with photons.

 In this way we can fabricate light sources that emit single photons on demand, or entangle quantum dots and photons.
 Such nanophotonic devices will find applications for quantum information purposes and provide a route towards scalable quantum computing.
 In addition to developing and testing novel devices, we explore the fascinating fundamental physics of light and matter confined to the nano-scale.